 The file upload functionality of IoT Hub follows the upload limits that Azure Storage has in place.

 Device twins contain device state information (metadata, configurations and conditions) and are stored as JSON documents.
 Twins can be modified by your cloud and device applications and support a rich query language.
 Device twins are the fundamental primitive of IoT Hub Device Management and can be accessed through several operations such as read, write and queries.
+In addition, a device twin is shared between different device management components, basically with no isolation between components.
+With the introduction of module identity and module twin, an IoT developer can work separately without having others access his or her twin content.
+Each component on the device can work in isolation.

 Jobs allow to start or schedule the execution of twin writes and direct methods on large sets of devices.
 Jobs operations are not billed, but the resulting twin writes and method invocations are billed as explained above